Pyrylium: Pyrones

 A pyrylium cation with a hydroxyl anion substituent in the 2-position is not the zwitterionic aromatic compound (1), but the neutral unsaturated lactone 2-pyrone or pyran-2-one (2).
 Important representatives of this class are the coumarins.
 Likewise a 4-hydroxyl pyrylium compound is a γ-pyrone or pyran-4-one (4), to which group belong compounds such as maltol.

-Chemical properties

 2-Pyrones are known to react with alkynes in a Diels–Alder reaction to form arene compounds with expulsion of carbon dioxide, for example:

-Polycyclic pyrylium ions
+Polycyclic oxonium arenes

 Chromenylium ion

 One bicyclic pyrylium ion is called benzopyrylium ion (IUPAC: chromenylium ion) (formula: C9H7O+, molar mass: 131.15 g/mol, exact mass: 131.04968983).
 It can be seen as a charged derivative of 2H-1-benzopyran (IUPAC: 2H-chromene, C9H8O), or a (charged) substituted heterocyclic derivative of naphthalene (C10H8).